imraj569/ftp_manager/README.md

 ## Usage

-1. Ensure that both your mobile phone and computer are connected to the same network by just download any ftp server app on play store and make sure change the port to 2221.
+1. Ensure that both your mobile phone and computer are connected to the same network by just download any ftp server app on play store recommendation - [FTP Tool](https://play.google.com/store/apps/details?id=com.litesapp.ftp) and make sure change the port to 2221.

 2. Launch the FTP Manager tool: